 If you travel about 20 miles north of Paducah you’ll reach the lush Shawnee National Forest in southern Illinois.
 It offers many miles of diverse hiking and backpacking trails and includes the 160-mile River to River Trail.
 One of several state parks in the Shawnee hills is Dixon Springs where you’ll find the hidden gem of Ghost Dance Canyon.
 Stretching a little less than 2 miles, this lightly trafficked out-and-back trail offers a great chance to see some wildlife and do a little birding.
 A bit further east in Shawnee is the Mantle Rock Trail located near Smithland, Kentucky.
 This nice 2.6-mile loop features a cool natural arch, caves, a pretty creek, and it’s part of the original Trail of Tears, adding historical interest.

-With a distinctive natural landscape, emerging culinary scene and a healthy calendar of festivals and events, it’s easy to see why Paducah is rapidly becoming a prime getaway destination.
+With a distinctive natural landscape and a healthy calendar of festivals and events, it’s easy to see why Paducah is rapidly becoming a prime destination.
 Begin exploring Paducah today and discover a destination where creative culture enhances outdoor adventure!

 Written by Lisa Collard for RootsRated Media in partnership with Paducah Convention & Visitors Bureau.